UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Related work

-\textbf{Sequence Retrieval.} To further boost the retrieval recall, a few methods have incorporated sequential inputs rather than individual frames.
-Most existing approaches~\cite{seqslam,longslam,fast} apply sequence-level similarity-based retrieval as a post-processing step over frame-level similarity scores.
-Learning-based methods~\cite{seqmatchnet,seqvlad}, instead, learn sequential descriptors to encode temporal dependencies or aggregate consecutive reference and query features into unified sequence-level representations~\cite{seqnet,long-match}.
-Other works, such as~\cite{sequencematch}, introduce supervised strategies to estimate the per-frame sequence matching confidence, enabling selective fusion of temporal cues.
-CaseVPR~\cite{casevpr} further proposes a hierarchical sequence-to-frame retrieval pipeline combining coarse sequence retrieval with fine-grained frame alignment for accurate correspondence estimation.
-Despite these advances, existing sequence-based methods share two main limitations that hinder generalization.
-First, they rely on strong inductive biases, whereas our UniPR-3D, built upon VGGT and our learned aggregation modules, is more data-driven and thus more flexible.
-Second, these methods aggregate features purely along the temporal dimension, making them sensitive to changes in speed, frame rate, or sparsity of image sequences.
-In contrast, VGGT’s features are geometrically grounded in 3D, enabling UniPR-3D to achieve greater robustness under such variations.
+\textbf{Sequence Retrieval.} Most existing approaches~\cite{seqslam,longslam,fast} perform sequence-level retrieval as a post-processing step on top of frame-level similarity scores.
+In contrast, several learning-based methods explicitly model temporal dependencies by learning sequential descriptors~\cite{seqmatchnet,seqvlad} or by aggregating consecutive reference and query features into unified sequence-level representations~\cite{seqnet,long-match}.
+Other works, such as~\cite{sequencematch}, introduce supervised strategies to estimate per-frame sequence-matching confidence, enabling selective fusion of temporal cues.
+CaseVPR~\cite{casevpr} further proposes a hierarchical sequence-to-frame retrieval pipeline that combines coarse sequence retrieval with fine-grained frame alignment for accurate correspondence estimation.
+Recent methods like CricaVPR~\cite{lu2024cricavpr} and SeqVLAD~\cite{seqvlad} show promising results.
+Nevertheless, all of these methods learn to aggregate single-view features without geometric awareness.
+Despite advances, sequence retrieval methods still exhibit two main limitations.
+First, they are typically designed with strong inductive biases, whereas our UniPR-3D, built upon VGGT and our learned aggregation modules, adopts a more data-driven formulation, resulting in greater flexibility.
+Second, their aggregation strategies operate purely along the temporal dimension, which makes them sensitive to variations in speed, frame rate, or sequence sparsity.
+In contrast, VGGT’s features are geometrically grounded in a 3D-aware multi-view representation, enabling UniPR-3D to achieve greater robustness under such variations.
+Differently from the existing VPR literature, our architecture is novel in that it demonstrates for the first time an effective and principled fusion of both 2D single-view and 3D geometry-aware multi-view tokens.
+This allows our framework to process a variable number of images without strong architectural bias.